 Yes, as long as you are within the 150-day window before your current status expires.
 If you are outside the 150-day window, USCIS will likely reject your application.

 What if my DACA is expired?

 You can continue to submit renewal applications if your DACA is expired, as this has been possible since the termination.
 If your DACA status has been expired for more than one year, you will need to submit an initial application showing that you continue to meet all of the requirements to qualify for DACA.
-Again, if DACA is re-terminated, we may lose the ability to submit all types of DACA requests.

 Can I apply for DACA for the first time?